IceCruelStuff/ServerCore/README.md

 # ServerCore
-An advanced and powerful server core for PocketMine-MP
+An advanced and powerful server core for PocketMine-MP.
+Made by BlockNetworks